ML-Assignment/Mercari-Price-Suggestion-Challenge/README.md

 ## Code Folder
   1. MPS_RidgeRegression.py - This contains the code to solve the price suggestion challenge
-  2. MPS_Graphs.py - Contains graphs, mostly the data anaysis part
+  2. MPS_Graphs.py - Contains graphs, mostly the data anaysis part.

 ## Result Folder
   Holds the output of the scripts